arjun3333/MyFirstApp/README.md

 • Use Core Data: unchecked.<br />

  ![8](https://user-images.githubusercontent.com/74371450/106781508-27332b80-666f-11eb-961d-1d287c7c234e.png)<br />
- -Next<br />
-Leave create local git repository unchecked.<br />
-Create.<br />
+ ->Next<br />
-xCode automatically creates the projects and files needed for MyFirstApp.<br />
+  The xCode automatically creates the projects and files needed for MyFirstApp.<br />
  ![9](https://user-images.githubusercontent.com/74371450/106781509-27cbc200-666f-11eb-93c0-e513da949e56.png)<br />

 If needed to publish your project in the app store, one has to sign-in compulsory.<br />